 Every personality type can shine

-This series about the personality types hopefully shines a positive light on each personality.
-Knowing about personality types can help you understand people’s reactions are based on their personality, not on you.
+This series about the four personality types highlights the positive traits of each personality as well as challenges and areas for growth.
+Knowing about personality types helps you understand people’s reactions based on their personality, not on you.
 By being respectful of that, you can make friends with those who have different personality types and learn so much from them.
 Learning about others can be a joyful experience and learning to get along with them brings even greater joy.
-Play along, and we all benefit.
+When everyone understands everyone else a little bit better, we all benefit.